ravijanjam/qkw/README.md

 For example:

 In different environments, say in linux flavors, one might be repeating the same functionality, but with a different set of commands.
-Say there are two bashrc files, one for ubuntu, and one for opensuse labeled in two _cmd_ tables ubuntu, opensuse as just _bashrc_.
-Getting the data and sourcing should be straightforward.
+Say there are two bashrc files, one for ubuntu, and one for opensuse labeled in two _cmd_ tables with the same names.
+It's enough if the end user just types searches for the tag bashrc, and sourcing.

 <br>